lmonteirofernandes/PI3DCRYSTAL/README.md

 <h3 align="center">Physics-Informed 3D Surrogate for Elastic Fields in Polycrystals</h3>

   <p align="center">
     This repository contains a physics-informed pipeline for surrogate modeling linear elasticity in 3D polycrystalline materials.
 Once trained, these translation-equivariant models can be exploited to solve ill-posed inverse problems in polycrystalline materials engineering such as crystallographic texture optimization.
-Our paper is available on .
     <br />
     <br />
   </p>